 Step 6: Talk it all over with a real estate lawyer

 Again, buying a home is most likely the largest purchase you will ever make, which is reason enough to consult with a real estate lawyer.
 And if there are any financial restrictions associated with the property, a talk with a lawyer is a must.
 This is where LegalShield comes in.
-Within as little as four business hours, you can speak to an experienced real estate lawyer who can consult with you on all issues connected to your title search, for a fraction of what a traditional law firm would charge.
+You can speak to an experienced real estate lawyer who can consult with you on all issues connected to your title search, for a fraction of what a traditional law firm would charge.
 There are no retainers or hourly fees.
 Just experienced direct access assistance, when and where you need it.

 Frequently asked questions